AeroMAPS/AeroMAPS/_sources/books/installation.md

 Another solution is to install AeroMAPS from GitHub.

-> **Note**: This solution has to be used if you want to perform developing for AeroMAPS.
+> **Note**: This solution has to be used if you want to perform developing of AeroMAPS.